aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/installed-fonts/_index.md

 Font arial = new Font("Arial", 20, FontStyle.Regular);
 ```

-## Step 4: Display Installed Fonts Information
+### Step 4: List installed fonts and show font families

-Display information about installed fonts on the image:
+Now we display the number of font families and the first few names directly on the bitmap.
+This demonstrates the **list installed fonts** and **show font families** capabilities.

 ```csharp
 graphics.DrawString(fonts.Families.Length + " installed font families.", arial, brush, 100, 100);